JakeCureton/Uni/README.md

 default pin is 1234 or bypass! for more money.

 MySQL
-use atm-mysql.py in pycharm and ensure to install the couple of packages needed.
+use atm-mysql.py in pycharm and ensure to install package needed.
 Preferences > Project > + > search mysql-connector-python

 You also need a local MySQL server "https://dev.mysql.com/downloads/mysql/".